 About Christmas battles

-The Christmas battle ended on January 11.
-The Latvian riflemen of the heavily fortified position of the German army - Ložmetējkalns - managed to take the battle on the third day.
-The price of Christmas battles was very high.
-Hundreds of Latvian and other Russian army soldiers had lost their lives trying to knock the Germans out of position.
-The narrator vividly describes the scenes on the battlefield after the end of the Christmas battles.
+The Christmas Battles ended on January 11.
+The Latvian riflemen managed to capture the heavily fortified German army position - Ložmetējkalnu - on the third day of the battle.
+The price of the Christmas Battles was very high.
+Hundreds of Latvian and other Russian army soldiers had lost their lives trying to knock the Germans out of their positions.
+The narrator vividly describes the scenes on the battlefield after the end of the Christmas Battles.

-"The next night, our sanitary workers removed the fallen from the enemy's barbed wire fences.
-There were a hundred and five men in our company.
-The commander of the first company, Captain Lasmanis, was numb with his right hand raised, in which he found a clenched grenade ready to be thrown.
-He had fallen, two bullets caught in his forehead.
-The little praporšchik, who was smiling at an innocent girl, was removed from the fence by a bullet pierced by countless bullets.
-Fieldfighter Ivanov, mortally wounded, shot himself with his nail, but senior non-commissioned officer Birnis, also mortally wounded, pulled out his pocket knife and cut his throat. ”
+“The next night, our orderlies removed the fallen from the enemy’s barbed wire fences.
+There were one hundred and five men from our regiment there.
+The commander of the first company, Captain Lasmanis, was numb with his raised right hand, in which he found a hand grenade clenched and ready to be thrown.
+He had fallen, hit in the forehead by two bullets.
+The little ensign Liepiņš, smiling like an innocent girl, was taken from the fence, pierced by countless bullets.
+Field Sergeant Ivanovs, mortally wounded, shot himself with his own pistol, and Senior Non-Commissioned Officer Birnis, also mortally wounded, pulled out a pocket knife and cut his own throat.”

 Related objects